 - scaling of population mean or model based blood data to the correct level,

 - measuring plasma-to-blood ratio, if concentration in blood needs to be corrected to concentration in plasma,

-- measurement of the fraction of unchanged tracer in plasma, if metabolite correction is needed,
+- measurement of the fraction of unchanged radiopharmaceutical in plasma, if metabolite correction is needed,

 - measurement of hematocrit, if it is needed in blood-to-plasma or plasma-to-blood transformation,

 - measurement of glucose, FFA, or drug concentration, or oxygen saturation, in case that is needed in the quantitative analysis.